Pageboy/pageboy.github.io/_portfolio/blades-and-bells.md

   - art
   - golden section
 ---
 Arcs and segments filled with colours of the garden.
 Mauve bells softly focussed with iris green blades blended.
-Shapes rotating with a cut through shaft with colours picked from sunlit garden.
+Shapes rotating cut through with a shaft of colours picked from sunlit garden.